 Clair Doughty, Retail Operations Manager

 Paul decided to move away from commercial business in 2019, and is now a part-time pastor for a local church.
-As Volunteer Manager, Paul manages the team of amazing volunteers across the charity, as well as heading the fundraising team.
+He manages the small fundraising and volunteer team in the charity offices, and is also responsible for the newly formed therapy service.

 I first became involved with The Butterfly Hospice Trust as a Trainer, delivering training to Trustees and Volunteers.
 I was then asked to join the board in 2013 and became chair in 2017.

 My background is as a Trainer specialising in providing training to the Voluntary sector on Governance issues and responsibilities of being a Trustee.
 I delivered the Level 2 and 3 accredited Management programme for a number of years in partnership with Boston College and Holmes Consultancy.